Searches for multi-Z boson productions and anomalous gauge boson couplings at a muon collider: INTRODUCTION

 Recently, a muon collider working at a centre of mass (COM) energy of TeV scale has received revived interest from the community of high-energy physics \cite{Roser:2022sht,Long:2020wfp}.
 As muons are approximately 200 times heavier than electrons, energy loss caused by synchrotron radiation for muons is much less than for electrons.
 Moreover, muon-muon collisions provide cleaner environment than proton-proton collisions.
 These features make a muon collider an attractive energy efficient machine to explore high-energy physics.

 A muon collider offers numerous opportunities to study elementary particle physics\cite{MuonCollider:2022xlm, Accettura:2023ked}.
-As one of the scenarios, when the center-of-mass energy is around one \PTeV, $\mu^{+}\mu^{-}$ annihilation acts as the dominant production mechanism.
+As one of the scenarios, when the COM energy is around $1\,\PTeV$, $\mu^{+}\mu^{-}$ annihilation acts as the dominant production mechanism.
 At multi-TeV scale, muons have a high probability to emit electroweak (EW) radiation, thus a high energy muon collider can also serve as a vector boson collider.
-Both collision modes present spectacular playground for both the search for the origin of electroweak symmetry breaking (EWSB) and for the EW interactions Beyond Standard Model (BSM), such as anomalous gauge boson interactions~\cite{Amarkhail:2023xsc,Yang:2022fhw,Yang:2020rjt,Dong:2023nir,Zhang:2023yfg}.
+Both collision modes present spectacular playground for both the search for the origin of EW symmetry breaking (EWSB) and for the EW interactions Beyond Standard Model (BSM), such as anomalous gauge boson interactions~\cite{Amarkhail:2023xsc,Yang:2022fhw,Yang:2020rjt,Dong:2023nir,Zhang:2023yfg,Jahedi:2022duc,Jahedi:2023myu}.

 At the current and future colliders, multiboson production is an interesting topic sensitive to the non-abelian character of the SM~\cite{Green:2016trm,Langacker:1994amo}.
 In particular, the presence of anomalous quartic gauge boson interactions~\cite{Eboli:2003nq,Degrande:2012wf,Degrande:2013kka} can be probed through tri-boson production, and di-boson production through vector boson scattering.
 There has been a lot of researches on this topic at the LHC~\cite{CMS:2020hjs,Kunkle:2015swy}.
-In this paper, we focus on two examples, i.e., $\PZ\PZ\PZ$ direct productions through $\mu^+\mu^-$ annihilation at a 1 TeV muon collider, and $\PZ\PZ$ productions through vector boson scattering (VBS) at a 10 TeV muon collider, with an integrated luminosity of $1-10\,\abinv$.
+In this paper, we focus on two examples, i.e., $\PZ\PZ\PZ$ direct productions through $\mu^{+}\mu^{-}$ annihilation at a $1\,\PTeV$ muon collider, and $\PZ\PZ$ productions through VBS process at a $10\,\PTeV$ muon collider, with an integrated luminosity of $10\,\abinv$.